silviomoreto/frontend-challenge/README.md

 ### Implementation requirements:

-- use either vanilla Javascript or one of the frameworks we use at Storecast(React / Vue.js)
+- use either vanilla Javascript or one of the frameworks (React / Vue.js / Angular)
 - use npm to manage dependencies, there is pre-initialized package.json included in this repo

 ### Feel free to: